2012 Serbian local elections: Moravica District

 Local elections were held in the one city (Čačak) and all three other municipalities of the Moravica District.
 New Serbia won an extremely narrow victory in its historical stronghold of Čačak and continued to lead a coalition government afterward.
 The Socialists remained in power in Gornji Milanovac, an independent list formed government in Ivanjica, and the Democratic Party led a government in Lučani (despite having finished second).

 Čačak

 Results of the election for the City Assembly of Čačak:

 Vojislav Ilić, the brother of New Serbia leader Velimir Ilić (and himself a member of the same party), was chosen as mayor after the election.
 Future parliamentarian Biljana Rubaković was elected from the sixth position on the Dveri list.

+Snežana Bogosavljević Bošković of the Socialist Party of Serbia was elected from the eleventh position on her party's list.
+She resigned her seat on 31 August 2012.

 Gornji Milanovac

 Results of the election for the Municipal Assembly of Gornji Milanovac:

 Incumbent mayor Milisav Mirković of the Socialist Party was confirmed for another term in office after the election.